eigenfoo/eigenfoo.github.io/content/blog/migrating-to-hugo.md

 from the `eigenfoo.xyz` domain to the more creditable-sounding `georgeho.org` (sadly, `georgeho.com` and `georgeho.net` were already taken).
-In terms of typography, the header typeface is [Nicholson Gothic](https://www.1001freefonts.com/nicholson-gothic.font) and the body typeface is [Source Serif Pro](https://fonts.google.com/specimen/Source+Serif+Pro) and [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro) for the occasional monospaced snippet.
+In terms of typography, the header typeface is [Nicholson Gothic](https://www.1001freefonts.com/nicholson-gothic.font), the body typeface is [Equity](https://mbtype.com/fonts/equity/) and the monospaced typeface for occasional code snippets is [Triplicate](https://mbtype.com/fonts/triplicate/).
 In all, I probably spend the equivalent of two fancy lattes a year for this setup.

 ## Why Hugo?
 Why Not Jekyll?